‘A scary genius’: Visionary coach Jimmy Lake is a critical reason UW’s defense reloads every year

 Other programs have taken notice.
 Last January, rumors began circulating that Alabama was trying to lure him away.
 But on Feb.
 1, Lake signed a three-year deal with UW that will bump his salary up to $1.4 million this year, $1.5 million next year and $1.7 million in 2021 — making him the highest-paid assistant coach in the conference.

 Retaining Lake seemed like a no-brainer for head coach Chris Petersen and athletic director Jen Cohen, who have watched the Huskies’ “Death Row” defense guide them to three straight New Year’s Six bowl games.
-And it the decision to stay seemed equally easy for Lake, who cited Petersen, Cohen, and the city of Seattle as reasons to continue on as a Husky.
+And the decision to stay seemed equally easy for Lake, who cited Petersen, Cohen, and the city of Seattle as reasons to continue on as a Husky.

 Players say they didn’t really get caught up in the rumors circulating social media, but weren’t surprised Lake caught interest.